fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Possible solutions to common situations
 ---------------------------------------

-- **Recreate a single or a sets of PI-Server objets and send again all the data for them to the PI Server on the Asset Framework hierarchy level**
+- **Recreate a single or a sets of PI-Server objets and resend all the data for them to the PI Server on the Asset Framework hierarchy level**
     procedure:
         - disable the 1st north instance
         - delete properly the objects on the PI Server, AF + Data archive, that we intend to recreate or were eventually partially deleted